Aetna considers temsirolimus (Torisel) medically necessary for the following indications:

-Current guidelines from the National Comprehensive Cancer Network (NCCN, 2013) recommend use of temsirolimus in kidney cancer for the following indications: 1) first-line therapy as a single agent for relapsed or medically unresectable stage IV disease (clear cell or non-clear cell); 2) subsequent therapy as a single agent for relapsed or medically unresectable stage IV disease with predominant clear cell histology.
+Current guidelines from the National Comprehensive Cancer Network (NCCN, 2013) recommend use of temsirolimus in kidney cancer for the following indications: 1) first-line therapy as a single agent for relapsed or surgically unresectable stage IV disease (clear cell or non-clear cell); 2) subsequent therapy as a single agent for relapsed or surgically unresectable stage IV disease with predominant clear cell histology.

 Continued use beyond 3 months (12 weeks) is considered medically necessary for persons with stable disease (tumor size within 25% of baseline).
 Continued use is considered not medically necessary when there is evidence of disease progression or unacceptable toxicity occurs.